CLICK HERE--to tell us what you are looking for...we'll help.

 FrontLine Employee covers a huge range of popular topics, concerns, issues, and common problems: dealing with difficult people, how to get along better with the boss, productivity tips, resolving conflicts, staying excited about work, and how to find more meaning in one's job.
 These are the topics employees want a newsletter to contain, and with Frontline Employee you get them.

-In fact, with our "subscriber's hotline", you can request topics your employees need and want to read, like dealing organizational change, death in the workplace, or other crises that affect morale and work climate.
+Our "subscriber's hotline" -- http://workexcel.net/hotline.html allows you you to request topics your employees need and want to read, like dealing organizational change, death in the workplace, or other topics associated with crises or internal concerns affecting morale or the work climate.

 FrontLine Employee discusses respect in the workplace, stopping rudeness, avoiding harassment, ending gossip, and creating a welcoming workplace for all.
 We also discuss employee substance abuse and alcoholism in the family.